kate1562/project-4-dreamland/README.md

 On day 4 we moved on to the frontend and laid out the main components focusing on functionality first.
 I built the line-up page, artist information modal, food and beverage menu page and order system.
 React Hooks were used throughout, specifically useState and useEffect.
 Axios was used to request relevant data from the backend to display on the frontend with JSX.

 #### Line up page
-Axios was used to GET act data from the backend which was then saved as an array in state.
+* Axios was used to GET act data from the backend which was then saved as an array in state.
 To display the full lineup, the acts array was mapped over to render each artist as JSX.
-The filterByStage() function sorts acts by stage when the user clicks a stage tab.
+The filterByStage() function sorts acts by stage name when the user clicks a tab.

-* add code snippets where necessary
-Filter by stage (usestate to catch data)
-Add to lineup feature
-User must be logged in
-Used pretty checkbox library?
-Artist information modal
-Click artist name to toggle view modal state

-.
-React-router-dom was used to link between pages and navigate the site.

 ### Styling